 Tinea versicolor is a fungal skin infection.
 It’s caused by yeast on the skin.
-It occurs most often in adolescents and young adults.
+It occurs most often in teens and young adults.
 But it can happen at any time.

 This condition causes lighter or darker patches on your child’s skin.
 These patches are often on your child’s chest or back.
 They stop the skin from tanning evenly.